Good to Know

 Do You Know the FDA Warning Signs For Dogs?

-Our beautiful black Pomeranian, Kona, became seriously ill in 2007 from eating chicken jerky from China.
-After research, we found that both the Federal Drug Administration and the American Veterinary Medical Association had issued warnings to dog owners about feeding chicken jerky products from China.
-Believe it or not, most chicken pet treat products in major chain stores and pet stores are Made in China.
+Our beautiful black Pomeranian, Kona, became seriously ill in 2007 from eating foreign sourced chicken jerky.
+After research, we found that both the Federal Drug Administration and the American Veterinary Medical Association had issued warnings to dog owners about feeding foreign sourced chicken jerky products.

 Most unsuspecting and loving dog owners have no idea that the product they are feeding their beloved dogs are made from foreign sources.
 Many of these products are packed by an American company and sold under their name, which is displayed prominently on the package.
-However, if you check the back label, near the bottom, or underneath the package, you will usually find in very small letters, these three little words: Made in China.
+However, if you check the back label, near the bottom, or underneath the package, you will usually find in very small letters the source.

 Does your dog have these symptoms?
 FDA Warning Signs: